 As a composer he has scored 65 episodes (5 series) of Channel 10s Offsrping starring Asher Keddie, along with an ABC Artscape documentary and numerous TV commercials (clients include NBA (USA), Volvo, Bonds, Myer, US Cellular (USA), Vodafone and many more).

-As a producer/mix engineer he has been involved in many Australian releases from such artists as Lost Animal, Beaches, Stonefield, Love of Diagrams, Pikelet, Emma Russack, Free Time, Taipan Tiger Girls to name a few.
-He has been actively involved as a producer or mix engineer in no less than eleven RRR albums of the week.
+As a producer/mix engineer he has been involved in many Australian releases from such artists as Laura Jean, Martin Frawley, Lost Animal, Beaches, Grand Slavo, Stonefield, Love of Diagrams, Pikelet, Emma Russack, Free Time, Taipan Tiger Girls to name a few.
+He has been actively involved as a producer or mix engineer in no less than fourteen RRR albums of the week.